Sullla's AI Survivor Season Three Alternate Histories

 Overall Score: 17

-After the Big Three, there is a steep drop-off to the next tier of leaders, with the Burger King proving to be the least bad of the remaining leaders.
-Charlie is generally regarded as the worst leader in the game in human hands due to his bottom tier trait and starting tech pairing, and with Deity starting techs removed, this set certainly showed why.
-Charlie's early game was always too slow to ever contend for a victory, and his two hopes for a Championship spot was to 1) be lucky enough to sneak into the championship off of Caesar's or Hannibal's territory, or 2) for Kublai Khan on the opposite corner to take out everyone else.
+There is a steep drop-off after the Big Three, but the Burger King ultimately proved to be the least bad of the remaining leaders.
+Charlie is generally regarded as the worst leader in the game in human hands due to his bottom tier trait and starting tech pairing, and it showed in this set with Deity starting techs removed.
+Charlie's early game was always too slow to ever contend for a victory, and his two hopes for a Championship spot was to 1) be lucky enough to sneak into the championship off by benefitting from a dogpile of Caesar or Hannibal, or 2) for Kublai Khan on the opposite corner to take out everyone else.

 Charlie is a decent leader at worst, but here, he was not able to execute his religious strategy due to his slow start and lack of rivers to spread his religion.
-Although he and Ramesses almost always founded two of the first three religions, Ramesses was far more effective at spreading his religion, as the Egyptians would often build Stonehenge for the Obelisks that give them extremely early Prophets, allowing for extremely early shrines and thus a virtual monopoly on the religious race.
-Too often, Charlie would find himself a diplomatic pariah, being the only practitioner of his religion alongside his relatively high peaceweight, and there were games where it seemed he would have been able to muster something when Kublai came crashing in from the other side of the world, leading to the Holy Roman collapse.
-Even in Charlie’s good games, he was far too behind in tech to amount to anything.
+Although he and Ramesses almost always founded two of the first three religions, the Egyptians would often utilize the boost from Stonehenge and Obelisks to net extremely early shrines and thus a virtual monopoly on the religious race.
+Too often, Charlie would find himself a diplomatic pariah, being the only practitioner of his religion alongside his relatively high peaceweight, and there were games where it seemed he would have been able to muster something when a Kublai or a Louis came crashing in to put an end to the franchise.
+Even in Charlie’s good games, he was far too behind in tech to amount to anything more than backdoor second.
 Altogether, Charlie just did not have the tools to make much of his tenuous at best situation, and if “Second To Die” was an AI Survivor category, Charlie would have been a great pick.

 Best Performance: The only game where Charlie had a shot to win was Game 13, where if Louis was not a culture-monger, the Burger King would have probably limped to a late Spaceship win.